 Here at CBDfx, we offer a wide variety of CBD vape products in addition to our CBD concentrate.
 From CBD vape juice to cannabidiol-infused vape additives to disposable CBD vape pens, we provide our customers with tons of different ways to vape CBD in various different flavors.
 CBD concentrate and CBD vape juice, however, are quite a bit different from each other, and it’s important to note the differences and similarities between these two product categories as we proceed.

-CBDfx CBD Wax consists of nothing but CBD-rich hemp flower extract and added isolate CBD.
+CBDfx CBD Wax consists of nothing but CBD-rich hemp extract and added isolate CBD.
 This type of product isn’t suitable for use in vape pens, but it’s safe for oral ingestion in addition to being dabbable.
 CBDfx vape juice, however, consists of CBD oil suspended in vegetable glycerin (VG) and propylene glycol (PG), which are vape juice bases that make it safe to vaporize CBD-rich hemp oil.
 VG and PG aren’t suitable for oral consumption.

-Different types of tools are required to vape CBD vape juice and CBD concentrate, but both of these products produce vapor instead of smoke.
+Different types of tools are required to enjoy CBD vape juice and CBD concentrate, but both of these products produce vapor instead of smoke.
 While CBD wax and vape juice are more similar than they are different, it’s important to recognize that these product types aren’t fully interchangeable.

 Can You Get Pure CBD Concentrate?